cbcrc/rc-oauth2-client/README.md

     + `debug` //*Boolean*

-     An optional parameter that when set to true, will output data to the console.
+     Optional - When set to true, will output data to the console for debugging.

   + **getAccessToken()**